linjoey/ncbi-eutils/README.md

 </script>
 ```

-### API
+## API

 All calls in this package return a promise object.
 To get the return values, pass a function to .then() or .catch to get the results and errors, respectively.
-Alternatively, pass another eutil function to .then() to create pipelines.
+Alternatively, pass another eutil function to .then() to create a data pipeline.
+For detailed descriptions of each E-utility, please visit NCBI's documentations.

-#### eutils.einfo([db])
+### eutils.einfo([db])
 If **db** is specified, return all metadata for that database.
-Otherwise return a list of all available NCBI databases.
+Otherwise, return the list of all available NCBI databases.

+### eutils.esearch(options)
+> Provides a list of UIDs matching a text query

+**options.db** a valid NCBI database name

+**options.term** a valid search term

+### eutils.esummary(options)
+> Returns document summaries (DocSums) for a list of input UIDs

+**options.db** a valid NCBI database name

+**options.id** array of ids to pass to esummary e.g ['12345', '67890'].
+Only required if called as the start of a pipeline.

+### eutils.efetch(options)
+> Returns formatted data records for a list of input UIDs

+**options.db** a valid NCBI database name

+**options.id** array of ids to pass to efetch e.g ['12345', '67890'].
+Only required if called as the start of a pipeline.

+### eutils.elink(options)
+> Returns UIDs linked to an input set of UIDs in either the same or a different Entrez database

+**options.dbto** a valid NCBI database name

+**options.dbfrom** a valid NCBI database name.
+Only required if called as the start of a pipeline.

+**options.id** array of ids to pass to esummary e.g ['12345', '67890'].
+Only required if called as the start of a pipeline.

 ### Dev Agenda
 - [ ] Fix up efetch to support more user options